 '''

 GSSManager mgr = GSSManager.getInstance();

+'''
-// start by creating a name object for the entity

-GSSName name = mgr.createName("userName", GSSName.NT_USER_NAME);
+// start by creating a name object for the entity GSSName name = mgr.createName("userName", GSSName.NT_USER_NAME);

+'''

 // now acquire credentials for the entity

 GSSCredential cred = mgr.createCredential(name,

 GSSCredential.ACCEPT_ONLY);

+'''
-// display credential information - name, remaining lifetime,

-// and the mechanisms it has been acquired over
+// display credential information - name, remaining lifetime, // and the mechanisms it has been acquired over print(cred.getName().toString()); print(cred.getRemainingLifetime());

-print(cred.getName().toString());

-print(cred.getRemainingLifetime());
+'''

-Oid [] mechs = cred.getMechs();
+Oid[] mechs = cred.getMechs();

 if (mechs != null) {

 for (int i = 0; i < mechs.length; i++)

 print(mechs[i].toString());

 }

 // release system resources held by the credential

 cred.dispose();

-6.3.2.
-Static Constants
+'''

 public static final int INITIATE_AND_ACCEPT

-Credential usage flag requesting that it be able to be used for both

-context initiation and acceptance.
+Credential usage flag requesting that it be able to be used for both context initiation and acceptance.
+The value of this constant is 0.

 public static final int INITIATE_ONLY

-Credential usage flag requesting that it be able to be used for

-context initiation only.
+Credential usage flag requesting that it be able to be used for context initiation only.
+The value of this constant is 1.

 public static final int ACCEPT_ONLY

-Credential usage flag requesting that it be able to be used for

-context acceptance only.
+Credential usage flag requesting that it be able to be used for context acceptance only.
+The value of this constant is 2.

 public static final int DEFAULT_LIFETIME

 A lifetime constant representing the default credential lifetime.

-This value must be set to 0.
+The value of this constant is 0.

 public static final int INDEFINITE_LIFETIME

-'''

 A lifetime constant representing indefinite credential lifetime.
-This value must be set to the maximum integer value in Java -Integer.MAX_VALUE.
+The value of this constant is the maximum integer value in Java - Integer.MAX_VALUE.

-6.3.3. dispose
+7.3.3. dispose